writetome51/open-array/README.md

     // Returns items identified by passed indexes.  indexes can be negative or positive.

 get.head(numItems): any[]
-    // returns numItems from beginning
+    // returns numItems from beginning of this.data

 get.tail(numItems): any[]
-    // returns numItems from end
+    // returns numItems from end of this.data

 get.between(numItemsToIgnoreAtEachEnd): any[]
-    // Returns middle of array, between numItemsToIgnoreAtEachEnd
+    // Returns middle of this.data, between numItemsToIgnoreAtEachEnd

 get.adjacentAt(startingIndex, numItemsToGet): any[]
     // Returns adjacent items.  startingIndex can be negative or positive.